Angel999I/TypeFighter/README.md

 # TypeFight
-This is 10th grade project, A typing contest game made in assembly (TASM).
+This is a 10th grade project, A typing contest game made in assembly (TASM).
 Only for learning and practicing purposes.